 CMHCs should find behavioral health providers who can adapt to their existing workflows and be long-term partners.
 And remember, the goal is not to replace in-person care but to supplement your existing team of behavioral health providers to better support your patients and improve your quality of care.

-We can’t stress this enough – vendor culture fit is crucial
+We can’t stress this enough – vendor culture fit is crucial to the success of your CMHC telepsychiatry program

 The right telepsychiatrist can be an invaluable part of your team.
 For example, an Iris Telehealth partner CMHC realized one of their local psychiatrists was responsible for over 50% of their patient population.
 They sought out a telepsychiatry partnership to mitigate their risk and diversify their pool of providers.
 Other Iris Telehealth partners were able to decrease their wait times from one year to five weeks and manage a 180% increase in client intake through their telepsychiatry programs.